jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) For property referred to in section FC 1(1)﻿(a), the disposal and acquisition is treated as occurring immediately before the death of the person.
 Exceptions to general rule
 (3) Sections ED 2B (Transfers to shareholders by ASX-listed Australian company of shares in subsidiary) and FC 3 to FC 6 and FC 10 override this section.
-Relationship with section HC 14
+Relationship with settlements and distributions for trusts (4) Subsection (1) does not apply for the purposes of determining whether a transfer of property is— (a) a settlement on a trust:
-(4) Subsection (1) does not apply for the purposes of determining whether a transfer of property is a distribution as defined in section HC 14 (Distributions from trusts).
+  (b) a distribution from a trust as defined in section HC 14 (Distributions from trusts).

 ### FC 3 Property transferred to spouse, civil union partner, or de facto partner
 When this section applies